Brain and Language Lab

 Read about it in Science Daily.

 Led by Jarrad Lum, we published a series of meta-analyses on procedural memory in various disorders.
-These suggest that procedural memory is impaired in dyslexia, Specific Language Impairment (SLI), and Parkinson's disease.
+These suggest that procedural memory is impaired in dyslexia, specific language impairment (developmental language disorder), and Parkinson's disease.
 The meta-analyses focused on the Serial Reaction Time (SRT) task, the most widely used task to probe procedural memory.
 A press release was also distributed for one of these papers.

 SRT meta-analysis in Parkinson's disease: